derberg/python-mqtt-client-template/test/project/readme.md

 ```
 ## Usage of Comments Service Client

-- Import the Comments Service Client:
+1. Import the Comments Service Client:

 ```python
 from client import CommentsServiceClient
 ```
-- Create a client instance:
+1. Create a client instance:

 ```python
 client = CommentsServiceClient()
 ```
-- Example on how to send messages :
+1. Example of how to send messages :

 ```python